greenmail-mail-test/greenmail/README.md

   `mvn clean deploy -Prelease,release-ossrh,docker,docker-tag-latest`

-  Note: Do only use docker-tag-latest profile if you really want the tag latest, e.g. for newest release of highest version.
+  Note: Do only use docker-tag-latest profile if you really want the tag latest, e.g. for newest release of the highest version.

 * Build and deploy a snapshot